Rome Memorial Hospital’s Regional Center for Wound Care steps up

 Spellicy offers free community diabetes education classes the first Monday of each month.
 To learn more about living with diabetes and protecting your skin, call RMH’s Education Department at 315-338-7143.

-Proper foot wound care is imperative to healing diabetic foot ulcers.
+Proper wound care is imperative to healing diabetic foot ulcers.
 The Regional Center for Wound Care offers a number of leading-edge treatments including hyperbaric oxygen therapy, total contact casting, biologic skin substitutes, and negative pressure wound therapy.
-According to Related Sites, these specialized wound care therapies can aid in wound closure, new tissue growth, wound tissue regeneration and more.
+These specialized wound care therapies can aid in wound closure, new tissue growth, wound tissue regeneration and more.

 For more information about the Regional Center for Wound Care and available treatment options, call 315-338-7540.